sagemath/trac_to_gh/Issue 9908.md

 # Issue 9908: Clarify how to invite and remove collaborators in sharing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9909

 Original creator: kcrisman